-Must have successfully completed all general education courses required for the baccalaureate nurse program
+Must have successfully completed all general education courses required for the baccalaureate nurse program months.
+There are a designated number of admissions established each year.

 - Must have a 3.0 cumulative GPA - Must have a 3.0 cumulative GPA in science and math courses - Science courses completed within 5 years of admission date - Must have evidence of success as a fulltime student (12 or more credits in one semester)